libretro/libretro-database/README.md

 ## Overview

-The repository contains several different kinds of files:
+The database repository contains several different kinds of files:

-- __Game information databases__ that are compiled into `.rdb` files used by RetroArch
+- __Game information database files__.
-- __Cheat code files__ that are game-specific, remain in plain text format when downloaded to and used in RetroArch, and are not part of a compilation process like the game information databases are
+  - `.dat` constituent files from many (sometimes-overlapping) sources and across many categories of metadata.
+  - `.rdb` files compiled and amalgmated from the `.dat` files, one per system, used by RetroArch.
+[RetroArch Database format](https://github.com/libretro/RetroArch/tree/68b3e5d8e02aff753e01a1f6f8969891910b2e0b/libretro-db#readme) (_no relation to Redis .RDB files_) accomodates RetroArch's [wide range of hardware/OS compatibility](https://www.retroarch.com/index.php?page=platforms).
+- __Cheat code `.cht` files__.
+These are game-specific, remain in plain text, and are used as-is by RetroArch.
+The repository contains one unitary folder per system, unlike `.dat` files there is no amalgamation process.
-- __Admin/management__ scripts and files
+- __Admin/management__ scripts and files.

 ### RetroArch's Usage of the Database